wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/aws-ami.md

 * Access to `https://us1.api.wallarm.com:444` for working with US Wallarm Cloud or to `https://api.wallarm.com:444` for working with EU Wallarm Cloud.
 If access can be configured only via the proxy server, then use the [instructions](../../../admin-en/configuration-guides/access-to-wallarm-api-via-proxy.md)
 * Executing all commands on the Wallarm instance as a superuser (e.g. `root`)

-## 1. Choose the approach for Wallarm deployment

-Before deploying Wallarm, choose how it should analyze the traffic:

-* As the [reverse proxy](../../load-balancing/overview.md) solution analyzing origin of your traffic
-* As the [Out-of-Band (OOB)](../../oob/overview.md) solution analyzing a mirror of your traffic
+## 1. Configure your web server to produce a traffic mirror

-If you choose to deploy Wallarm as the OOB solution, configure your web server to mirror incoming traffic to Wallarm nodes.
-Inside the [link](../../oob/mirroring-by-web-servers.md), you will find the example configuration for the most popular of web servers (NGINX, Traefik, Envoy, Istio).
+To deploy Wallarm as the OOB solution, configure your web server to mirror incoming traffic to a Wallarm node.
+For configuration details, we recommend to refer to your web server configuration.

+Inside the [link](overview.md#examples-of-web-server-configuration-for-traffic-mirroring), you will find the example configuration for the most popular of web servers (NGINX, Traefik, Envoy, Istio).

 ## 2. Create a pair of SSH keys in AWS